rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 __Contribution__: In this essay, I have surveyed, at different levels, X published articles on people's attitudes towards human gene-editing.
 I have aggregated and distilled the survey data from these articles.
 I've generated 12 forecasting questions related to people's future attitudes towards human gene-editing.
 My predictions on these questions, along with the forecasting processes I employed, are detailed below.
 Beyond these things, I emailed X corresponding authors and 1 other author of X published articles the following questions: _What general attitude do you think people will have towards human gene-editing in 2030, 2050, and 2075?_ and _What will be the cumulative number of genetically edited babies born by 2030, 2050, and 2075?_.
 I have yet to receive any responses, but when I receive at least 5, I will include them below[^referral].

 __Priors__[^updates]: Before working on this essay, I want to outline my current thoughts on human gene-editing; doing this might help me better determine how people might update their beliefs after reading this essay.
-Most of my understanding for the regulations, technology, and biology of gene-editing comes from working on my _[Forecasting Designer Babies][designer-babes]_ essay.
-I still do not feel that I strongly understand gene-editing.
-Floating around in my mind, not well grounded, are the concepts "assisted reproduction technology", "IVF", "CRIPSR-Cas9", "germline genome editing", "somatic cell genome editing", and "treatment vs. enhancement distinction", among others.
+My current understanding of the regulations, technology, and biology of gene-editing comes predominantly from working on my _[Forecasting Designer Babies][designer-babes]_ essay.
+However, I still do not feel that I strongly understand gene-editing.
+Floating around in my mind, not well grounded, are the concepts "assisted reproductive technology", "IVF", "CRIPSR-Cas9", "germline genome editing", "somatic cell genome editing", and "treatment vs. enhancement distinction", among others.
 Each of these I could explain broadly, but if pressed to go deeper, I would fail.
 Generally speaking, I believe that most Western liberal-leaning people are cautiously optimistic about human gene-editing, that religious and/or older and/or conservative people are less likely to support gene-editing research, that most people are not familiar with what gene-editing entails, and that most people who support gene-editing favor treatment over enhancement.

 __Acknowledgements__: